What You Need to Know Before Moving to Ottawa, Ontario

 As of December 2023, the Canadian Real Estate Association listed the average price of a detached home in Ottawa was around $680,000.
 On average, townhomes cost about $556,000 and condos are $395,000, so most homebuyers are able to find something in their price range.

 If you’re considering renting, vacancy rates in the city are around 1.8%, which is about the average in the province of Ontario.
 While rental rates have increased slightly over the past year, they’ve increased much less than the cost of buying a home.
 Renting also gives you more flexibility than buying if you aren’t sure exactly where you want to live.

-The average monthly rent for a 1-bedroom apartment in Ottawa is $1,500, and a 2-bedroom will set you back about $1,900.
-If you’re looking to rent a house, you should be able to get a 3-bedroom home for about $2,200/month.
+In 2023, the average monthly rent for a 1-bedroom apartment in Ottawa was about $1,892, a 2-bedroom was about $2,075, and a 3-bedroom apartment or condo was about $2,363.
+If you’re looking to rent a house, you should be able to get a 3-bedroom home for about $3,000-$3,500/month.
 Of course this will depend on which area of the city you want to live, with the downtown core costing more than the outskirts of the city.